-- 6.1 The borrowing strategy for 2014/15 approved by Council in March 2014 stated that the borrowing requirement to fund the 2014/15 Capital Programme was £32.4m.
-In line with the capital programme, the borrowing requirement decreased to £31.7m during the year.
-It was also reported that the cheapest borrowing will be "internal borrowing" by running down cash balances and foregoing interest earned at historically low rates.
-This also minimises counterparty risk (risk that an investment may become irrecoverable). - 6.2 The strategy also reported that the Section 151 Officer, under delegated powers, will take the most appropriate form of borrowing depending upon the prevailing interest rates at the time, taking into account advice provided by our advisors - Affordability and the cost of carry remained important influences on the Authority's borrowing strategy alongside the consideration that for any borrowing undertaken ahead of need, the proceeds would have to be invested at rates of interest significantly lower than the cost of borrowing.
-As short term interest rates have remained, and are likely to remain lower than longer term rates, the authority determined it was more cost effective in the short term to utilise short term loans.
-The benefits of internal borrowing and short term borrowing were monitored regularly against the potential implications of deferring borrowing into future years and the timing of long term borrowing rates rising. - 6.4 It was also reported that the Council may reschedule debt where there is an opportunity to generate savings.
+- 6.1 The borrowing strategy for 2016/17 approved by Council in March 2016 stated that the borrowing requirement to fund the 2016/17 Capital Programme was £44.4m.
+In line with the capital programme, the borrowing requirement decreased to £30.9m during the year largely due to the reprofiling of the 21st Century Schools schemes.
+It was also reported that the cheapest form of borrowing would be "internal borrowing" by running down cash balances and foregoing interest earned at historically low rates.
+This also minimises counterparty risk (risk that an investment may become irrecoverable). - 6.2 The strategy also reported that the Section 151 Officer, under delegated powers, would take the most appropriate form of borrowing depending upon the prevailing interest rates at the time, taking into account advice provided by our advisors and an assessment of risk. - 6.3 Affordability and the cost of carry remain important influences on the Council's borrowing strategy.
+As short term interest rates have remained, and are likely to remain lower than longer term rates, short term cashflow shortfalls have been met by utilising short term loans. - 6.4 In the 2016/17 strategy approved by Council in March 2016 it was also reported that the Council may reschedule debt where there is an opportunity to generate savings.
 However, changes in PWLB rate calculations have reduced the attractiveness of early repayments associated with rescheduling.